 Man of War nettles are big and pack a painful brush as they go by.
-But they stay typically in the ocean.
+They tend to stay closer the ocean.

-The government tries to figure out where they are and provides some prediction in this NOAA Sea Nettles Guidance chart.
+The government tries to figure out where they are and provides some prediction.

-NOAA actually has a sea nettle prediction website, but it’s usually out-of-service.
+NOAA, National Oceanic and Atmospheric Administration, actually has a sea nettle prediction website, but it’s often out-of-service.

 What to Do When Stung by Jellyfish